theJollySin/JavaScript30/readme.md

 # JavaScript30

-This is forked from the eponomous 30-day coding challenge.
+This is forked from the eponymous 30-day coding challenge.

 Grab the course at [https://JavaScript30.com](https://JavaScript30.com)